 |If you want to...||Do this...|

-If the Type dropdown appears above the sort dropdown, select your choice of options which change depending on your selected app.
+If the Type dropdown appears above list of transactions, you can select your choice of transaction type.
+Types available depend on what transactions your application uses.

 From the Breakdown table for a selected transaction, you can also select the link to show, or hide, all segments of the breakdown data.